ShiftForward/icfpc2014/README.md

 were available for the whole `LambdaLisp` program without producing a gigantic `LET`.
-One of the things we probably overlooked was not annotating the GCC generated code with flags of what and why was happening, until very late in the last day; something that could have probably helped us debug some late problems.
+One of the things we probably overlooked was not annotating the GCC generated code with flags of what and why was happening, until very late in the last day; something that could have probably helped us debug the transpiler.
 Lesson learned for next time.
 We called the day when we started implementing our `LambdaLisp` prelude.

 ### Saturday

 Saturday turned out to be an exciting day.
-Two major things happened: first, we had the compiler "mostly" working, up to a point we were able to start developing a basic standard library for the newly created `LambdaLisp`.
+Two major things happened: first, we had the compiler "mostly" working, up to a point where we were able to start developing a basic standard library for the newly created `LambdaLisp`.
 A true "prelude" started gaining considerable weight.
 This standard library included combinators for lists (e.g. fold, map, forall, filter), as well as data structures (e.g. queues,